Ericsson/dataplanebook/src/glossary.rst

       A DPDK control thread used to process hardware interrupt notifications from the kernel.

+   IPC
+      Instruction per cycle (IPC) is a measure on how many instructions a particular CPU core retires, on the average, per clock cycle.

+      IPC is often used to compare the performance of different implementations of a particular :term:`ISA`.
+Various changes to a CPU core or the CPU cache hierarchy or memory interfaces may lead to a higher IPC, which in turns leads to higher performance at the same clock frequency.

+      IPC may also be used an indication of program efficiency.
+According to this rule of a thumb, a program resulting in high IPC is considered highly optimized, and a program with comparatively low IPC the opposite.
+However, this rule does not take time complex of the program's algorithms into play.
+It may well be that the high-IPC program implements a very naive algorithm, which results in the CPU having to execute a very large number instructions, but may do so at a high IPC, as opposed to a variant where the same task is achieved with a lower time complexity algorithm, which requires fewer instructions to be run, but potentially at a lower IPC.
+An example such a situation is one program using linear search to find an item in an array, with good IPC and an easy-to-handle situation for the CPU hardware prefetcher, and one using a binary tree, which results in both more cache misses and branch mispredictions, causing the IPC to be lower.
+Still, the latter may on average be much quicker to find the needle in the haystack.

+      Another situation that may occur, are two programs implementing the same basic algorithm, but one using simple non-vector instructions and the other using more complex and costly (on a per-instrution basis) :term:`SIMD` instructions.
+The latter will have likely have better performance, but may well have lower IPC than its non-SIMD counterpart.

+      IPC is also commonly used abbrevition of inter-process communcation.

    ISA
       An Instruction Set Architecture (ISA) specifies the interface between software and the CPU hardware.
 The ISA defines things like